KucharczykL/blueprincewiki/content/Secrets.md

 	- [x] [[Drafting Strategy - Architectural Digest Vol. 5]]
 	- [x] [[A New Clue]]
 - [ ] how to unlock [[Her Ladyship's Diary]]
+	- [ ] there is a locket with the same logo on it on the night stand, related?
 - [ ] what's with the tunnel under [[The Grounds]]?
 	- [x] torches lit using [[Burning Glass]]
 	- [ ] how to clean up the boxes?